 - Using pesticides only when needed

-The ICE principle is a problem-solving strategy that has a number of applications in a food plant.
+The ICE principle is a problem-solving strategy that has several applications in a food plant.

 I = Identify, introduce, intensify